elissatong/UnityPortingLabs/README.md

 Plugins is a good way to support Windows Phone features and API not available in Unity's scripting mode.
 Unity uses Mono .NET, which has APIs not available for Windows Phone .NET.

-Plugin support for Windows Phone 8:
+PLUGIN SUPPORT FOR WINDOWS PHONE 8:

 Completed:
 - System.IO.File